Shoppers Online:

 3. You may enlarge a candle mat and use it for a center table mat.

 4. You may use a round candle mat to make a round pillow.
-Make sure to add several inches around the design.
+Make sure to add several inches of muslin around the design in order to have a small muslin border to keep the design on top and a seam allowance to stitch front and backs together.

 5. You may encase a round design inside of a square pillow.
 You would stitch the design then allow about 3 inches in all directions from the longest points, top, bottom, right & left sides of muslin before cutting to make sure that your design is brought to the front when complete.
 (Rather than cutting the mat close to the edge whereas when you stuff, the design would now roll over to the sides rather than sit completely flat on top.)
 You would mark all four points at the 3" mark and use that guide to make your square.
 Use a seam allowance of 1/2."
 If you are going to add a log cabin border to the square part of the design, decrease the muslin around the design to 2" in all directions from the 4 longest points, top, bottom, right, left sides and use a 1/2" seam allowance.